How to Write an Internship Cover Letter: Examples & Tips

 Don’t Forget to Edit

-There’s nothing more off-putting in a cover letter than an obvious typo or a formatting issue.
+There’s nothing more off-putting in a cover letter than an obvious typo, missing contact details or a formatting issue.
 These errors may seem insignificant, but to a hiring manager, they show a lack of attention to detail.

 To perfect your writing before sending your application, try these proofreading tips: